l3aconator/accessibility-scouts-camp/pages/04.interaction/keyboard-support/default.md

 <div class="container--content" markdown="1">
 ### Scout Review

-* Test, test and test your tab order and keyboard support
+* Test, test, and test your tab order and keyboard support
 * Turn your mouse off, leave your track pad alone and see if you can use your site solely with a keyboard
 </div>
 </section>